 Both SCR and/or ammonia-based FGC may have a negative effect on sulfuric acid release, as the ammonia slip can combine with some or all of the sulfuric acid generated from combustion to form a non-reportable ammonia salt (ABS or AS).
 Under these conditions, ammonia-based FGC can serve to only reduce the release of sulfuric acid.
-Therefore, sources of ammonia are calculated and summed in relation to the APH, and used to adjust the sulfuric acid manufactured.
-Once adjusted by ammonia, the remaining sulfuric acid is then adjusted by the removals in applicable downstream equipment such as the APH, ESP or other particulate control device and FGD equipment through the use of Technology Impact Factors (F2) which describe the fraction of sulfuric acid that penetrates each component.
+Therefore, sources of ammonia are calculated in terms that are equivalent on a 1:1 molar basis as sulfuric acid, summed in relation to the APH, and used to adjust the sulfuric acid manufactured.
+Once adjusted by the equivalent ammonia, the remaining sulfuric acid is then adjusted by the removals in applicable downstream equipment such as the APH, ESP or other particulate control device and FGD equipment by applying Technology Impact Factors (F2) which describe the fraction of sulfuric acid that penetrates each component.